 - 1. Session Explorer

 - 2. Properties pane

 - 3. Graph Viewing pane

-4. Legend pane
+- 4. Legend pane

-- 1. Session Explorer.
+- Session Explorer.
 In the upper left pane, Analysis shows the reports and graphs that are open for viewing.
-From here you can display new reports or graphs that do not appear when Analysis opens, or delete ones that you no longer want to view. - Properties pane.
+From here you can display new reports or graphs that do not appear when Analysis opens, or delete ones that you no longer want to view. - 2.
+Properties pane.
 In the lower left pane, the Properties pane displays the details of the graph or report you selected in the Session Explorer.
 Fields that appear in black are editable. - 3.
 Graph Viewing pane.
 In the upper right pane, Analysis displays the graphs.
-By default, the Summary Report is displayed in this area when you open a session. - Legend pane.
+By default, the Summary Report is displayed in this area when you open a session. - 4.
+Legend pane.
 In the lower right pane, you can view data from the selected graph.

-Note that there are additional panes that can be accessed from the toolbar that provide additional information.
-These windows can be dragged and dropped anywhere on the screen.
+Note: There are additional panes that can be accessed from the toolbar.
+These panes can be dragged and dropped anywhere on the screen.